 If you’re feeling under the weather the following morning, make sure to schedule in an afternoon nap - and don’t forget an early night at the end of the day to recovery swiftly.

-From fresh juices to spin classes, there are countless mythical hangover "cures" out there.
+From fresh juices to spin classes, there are however countless mythical hangover "cures" out there.
 But just like a berry juice won't undo a night of drinking, there's no solid research that supports the theory of "sweating out" the alcohol either.
 The reason why some people may feel better after working out with a hangover probably has more to do with the positive effects of exercise itself.

 Alcohol is a depressant, which means that it slows down neural function, affecting your mood and emotion, according to the Addiction Center.
 Even the hangover aftermath can actually make you feel more stressed or anxious.
 Exercise is the extreme opposite, physical activity causes your body to release endorphins (your body's natural painkillers), which help boost your mood and can help reduce stress and/or anxiety, according to Harvard Health Publishing.
 Not to mention, exercise can also help lower inflammation in the body, another hangover symptom.